Montgomery Plaza: Redevelopment

 Redevelopment began in 2004 by Weber & Co and KIMCO Realty, with the addition of retail space surrounding the original 1928 building to the rear.
 The name Montgomery Plaza was given to the development.
 The original mission revival warehouse character of the Montgomery Ward building itself was preserved during an extensive renovation.
 A six-story hole was carved out through the center front façade of the original store creating Montgomery Plaza's distinctive M-shaped profile and opening up an 80-foot brick-paved promenade with outdoor dining and shopping which has strings of incandescent light bulbs above and vehicle parking to the sides.
 The eight-story warehouse now contains retail on the bottom floor with residential above.
 Floors three through eight were separately converted into 240 luxury for-sale condominiums with 47 different floor plans, by developer Marquis Group.
 The seventh and eighth floors and original connecting corridors remain above the new opening, to create a bridge between the two sides of the building.
 The Super Target opened in 2005 and the retail section of the bottom floor of the 1928 warehouse opened in 2006.
 The residences were completed and opened for sale starting in 2007.

 The architectural approach for the new development focused on preserving the building's Art Deco period roots.
 The unique exterior is balanced with an interior design that takes maximum advantage of ceiling heights up to 16 feet, enormous window areas and "industrial-grade" solidity of this unique building.
 The original contractor who built the building in 1928, Thos.
 S. Byrne, was again the general contractor of record the warehouse redevelopment project, performing the general construction of the condominium residences including interior finish-out, the bridge, and the residential amenities.
 Montgomery Plaza features a unique outdoor resort-style rooftop amenity deck (the largest in Texas, at nearly one acre), featuring swimming and reflecting pools, cabanas and outdoor fire pits.
 Parking for the residences is integrated into a built in parking garage located inside the original warehouse building.

 Tenants

 Montgomery Plaza includes large department stores and smaller retail stores.
 It has chain stores and locally owned shops.
-Some larger anchor tenants include Super Target, Marshall's, Ross Stores, Famous Footwear, Office Depot, Petsmart and Pier 1 Imports.
+Some larger anchor tenants include Super Target, Marshalls, Ross Stores, Famous Footwear, Office Depot, Chick-fil-A, PetSmart and Pier 1 Imports.
 Retail spaces occupied by well-known chains include RE/MAX, Subway, GNC, Starbucks, AT&T, and Pei Wei.
 Montgomery Plaza has other locally owned tenants as well.
 A Wells Fargo location sits on the premises of the building.